TheGazette/DevDocs/authentication/registration.md

 [Home](../home.md)
-## The Gazette Registration
+## Creating an account on The Gazette

-[Register on The Gazette](https://www.thegazette.co.uk/my-gazette/account?register=true) to access secured resources and to place notice using The Gazette RESTful API.
+[Create an account on The Gazette](https://www.thegazette.co.uk/my-gazette/account?register=true) to access secured resources and to place notice using The Gazette RESTful API.

-Registration is not available through The Gazette RESTful API.
+Creating an account is not available through The Gazette RESTful API.

+Creating an account is not required to access non-secured resources, such as Notice Feed.